HMS Peterel (1899): Design and construction

-Armament was a single QF 12 pounder 12 cwt (3 in) gun on a platform on the ship's conning tower (in practice the platform was also used as the ship's bridge), backed up by five 6-pounder guns, and two 18 inch (450 mm) torpedo tubes.
+Armament was a single QF 12-pounder 12 cwt (3 in) gun on a platform on the ship's conning tower (in practice the platform was also used as the ship's bridge), backed up by five 6-pounder guns, and two 18-inch (450 mm) torpedo tubes.

 Service history

 Peterel was delivered at Portsmouth in February 1900 for completion and armament and was completed in July that year.
-She took part in the 1901 Naval Manoeuvres.
+On 16 March 1901, Peterel, as part of the Portsmouth Instructional Flotilla, was due to escort the liner Ophir, carrying the Duke and Duchess of Cornwall and York (the future King George V and Queen Mary), out of Portsmouth harbour as the Prince and Princess started a tour of the British Empire.
+Peterel took part in the 1901 Naval Manoeuvres.
+On 13 September 1904, Peterel was commissioned for comparative trials against sister-ship Spiteful, which had been modified to use oil fuel.

 In 1910 Peterel was a member of the 4th Destroyer Flotilla based at Portsmouth, remaining part of the flotilla in 1912.
 On 30 August 1912 the Admiralty directed all destroyers were to be grouped into classes designated by letters based on contract speed and appearance.
 As a four-funneled 30-knotter destroyer, Peterel was assigned to the B Class.

 In 1912, older destroyers were organised into Patrol Flotillas, with Peterel being part of the 6th Flotilla, based at Portsmouth, in March 1913.
+Peterel remained part of the 6th Flotilla in January 1914, but by February, had transferred to the 8th Flotilla, another patrol flotilla, based at Devonport.
+She remained part of the 8th Flotilla in July 1914, on the eve of the outbreak of the First World War.

+On the outbreak of war, the Eighth Flotilla was deployed to the Firth of Forth, carrying out patrol duties in support of the Grand Fleet.
+Peterel remained part of the 8th Flotilla, now designated a Local Defence Flotilla, in June 1917, but in July had transferred to the East Coast Convoy Flotilla.
+By August, Peterel, along with most of the rest of the East Coast Convoy Flotilla had transferred to the 7th Destroyer Flotilla, still employed on escorting convoys on the East coast.
+Peterel remained part of the 7th Flotilla there for the remainder of the war.

+By February 1919, Peterel had left the 7th Flotilla, and was listed as temporarily at the Nore.
+Peterel was sold for scrap on 30 August 1919.